Final Fantasy Tactics Advance

 Title Screen

 The Japanese text reading "Fainaru Fantajī Takutikusu Adobansu" was removed for the international audience and the "Advance" part of the logo was moved down.
-"Enix" was also added to the copyright information, along with the usual "Licensed by Nintendo" text most games of the time had.
+"Enix" was also added to the copyright information, along with a "Licensed to Nintendo" text to reflect Nintendo's publishing of the game in international territories.

 Combat Tutorial